 Should deer or elk become a nuisance and depredate crop fields, WEMP will consider a designated hunt designed to remove problem animals.
 These depredation hunts will have a specific location and season dates to address the crop depredation issue.
-Individuals may submit an application for the depredation pool beginning July 2, 2018 at 9 a.m.
-(MST) to be placed on the list of potential hunters.
-WEMP will conduct a random drawing of potential hunters and notify successful applicants of their opportunity to purchase a Depredation Deer or Elk Permit.
+Individuals may apply annually beginning on June 1st for the depredation pool to be placed on the list of potential hunters.
+WEMP will conduct a random drawing of potential hunters and notify successful applicants of their opportunity to purchase a depredation deer or elk permit.
 Successful applicants will have until the close of business the following day to purchase the permit at the WEMP office or the permit will be offered to another applicant.